-- 2. Weigh the bucket.
-As a guide, 20 litre plastic buckets weigh about 0.9kg. - 3.
-Fill the bucket over the brim with the feed.
+- 1. Get a bucket.
+It is best if the bucket is 10-20 litres. - 2.
+Weigh the bucket.
+As a guide, 20 litre plastic buckets weigh about 0.9kg. - Fill the bucket over the brim with the feed.
 Bounce the bucket gently onto the ground three times to have the feed compact.
 Level the feed off on the top of the bucket with a straight edge. - 4.
 Weigh the bucket with the feed in it. - 5.
 Empty the bucket and fill it to the brim with water. - 6.
-Weigh the bucket with water in it. - Calculate the weight of the feed: Subtract the measurement in step 2 from the measurement in step 4. - 8.
+Weigh the bucket with water in it. - 7.
+Calculate the weight of the feed: Subtract the measurement in step 2 from the measurement in step 4. - 8.
 Calculate the weight of the water: Subtract the measurement in step 2 from the measurement in step 6.